 Health and Safety

-The school's Health Clinic is staffed by a registered nurse.
+The school's Health Center is staffed by a registered nurse.
 Our nurse is focused on preventative care, including annual flu vaccine administration but is available to distribute prescription medications when needed and to care for students who are not feeling well.
 When necessary, students will be referred to a local doctor, and transportation can be arranged.
 The closest hospital is less than a five-minute drive from campus and maintains a 24-hour emergency room and emergency air lift to Chattanooga and Nashville hospitals.

 SAS employees a full-time, in-residence counselor to help facilitate a positive and healthy school experience for all students.
 The Counselor develops, implements, and supports mental health and wellness programs in collaboration with the Dean of Students, Chaplain, Residential Life Coordinator, and Health Clinic staff.
 In addition to providing direct services to students through programs, preventative activities, and individual and group counseling, the counselor provides emergency and sustained counseling support to students as needed, proactively communicates with parents regarding student well-being and counseling needs, and helps to refer students and their families to appropriate outside professionals for health and/or social services, as needed.
 The Counselor also works with the school community to establish, maintain, and communicate mental health protocols and train faculty, staff, and students on mental health, wellness, and abuse prevention.